IrinaTassinari/question-randomizer-fullstack/README.md

 # Biology Q&A Bot

-Fullstack project with a biology question randomizer frontend and a Node.js authentication backend.
+Fullstack biology question randomizer with role-based authentication and a shared MySQL question bank.

 ## Stack